 The Site Menu is a standard WordPress menu edited by the site editor.
 The first two levels of the menu are displayed in the header, but the menu can go deeper (visitors will be able to see deeper links in the Left Menu).

 Also in the header, there is an under-menu content area which can contain additional links that you wouldn’t want to have as part of the navigation.
 In this example, Undergraduate Admissions uses the under-menu content area to display an additional “Information For” menu that gives visitors access to content based on audience.
-This area is not editable by content editors but can be configured by Web Services upon request.
+This area is not editable by content editors but can be configured by Digital Communications upon request.